-The short answer is – not all breach of contract gives the innocent party the right to terminate.
-One will need to look at whether the underlying term relates to a breach of warranty, condition or intermediate term.
+The short answer is that not all breaches of contract give the injured party grounds for termination.
+One will need to look at whether the underlying term relates to a breach of warranty, condition, or intermediate-term.

-A breach of a condition will give rise to the right of termination of contract, whereas a breach of a warranty does not.
-A breach of an innominate/intermediate term may give rise to a right of termination of contract only if it is a fundamental term that goes to the heart of the contract.
+A breach of a condition will give rise to the right of termination of the contract, whereas a breach of a warranty will not.
+Whether a breach of an innominate/intermediate term gives rise to a right of termination depends on whether it is a ‘fundamental term’ that goes to the heart of the contract.
 If it does go to the heart of the contract, there is a right of termination.

 The courts will generally look at the express terms of a contract in deciding whether a term is a warranty or a condition.
-For example, if the term is found in the warranties section of the contract.
+This might include, for example, seeing if the term is found in the warranties section of the contract.

-However, such determination is not always straightforward and there are numerous exceptions.
+However, this kind of determination is not always straightforward and there are numerous exceptions.
 These are known as "innominate terms" or “intermediate terms”.
-The best way for the parties who intend a breach of a particular term to give rise to a right to terminate is to make it absolutely clear in the contract that the term is a condition.
+The best way for the parties who intend a breach of a particular term to give rise to a right to terminate is to make it clear in the contract that the term is a condition.

-Note that "conditions" in this sense is different from a condition which has to be satisfied before a contract exists or a particular obligation becomes enforceable.
+Note that "conditions" in this sense are different from a condition that has to be satisfied before a contract exists or a particular obligation becomes enforceable.

-A warranty is a minor term that is not essential for the existence of the contract.
-If a party to a contract is in breach of a term which is a warranty, the innocent party can only claim damages for breach of warranty, but cannot treat himself as discharged from the contract.
+A warranty is a minor term that is not essential for the performance and functioning of the contract.
+If a party to a contract is in breach of a term which is a warranty, the non-breaching party can only claim damages for breach of warranty, but cannot treat himself as discharged from the contract.

 Note that the term "warranty" is also different from the way it is used to describe a representation in the contract or a pre-contractual representation (also see below), for example, that the seller is the legal and beneficial owner of the goods to be sold.

-The courts would look at the intention of the parties and the surrounding circumstances to ascertain whether a breach of the term would give rise to a right of termination.
+The courts typically look at the intention of the parties and the surrounding circumstances to ascertain whether a breach of the term would give rise to a right of termination.

 A breach that gives rise to a “right to terminate” the contract by the innocent party is known as a “repudiatory breach”.
-However, just because there is a right to termination of a contract does not necessarily mean that the non-breaching party has to enforce it if they do not wish to.
+You should note that just because there exists a right to termination does not mean that the non-breaching party has to enforce it if they do not wish to.

-This exercise of the right of termination of contract known as “repudiation”, meaning that the contract is "discharged".
-The contract continues to exist but the unperformed obligations owed by the parties fall away.
-The obligations of the party in breach are to pay damages for the breach instead of to perform the contract.
+This exercise of the right of termination of contract is known as “repudiation”; it results in a contract that is "discharged".
+This means that the contract continues to exist but the unperformed obligations owed by the parties fall away.
+The obligations of the party in breach are to pay monetary damages for the breach instead of performing the contract.

 Waivers can be given orally or in writing and can be given for repudiatory breaches of contract.
 Where a party promises or represents to the other party that it will not enforce its rights under the contract and the other party relied on this, the courts will stop the party from reasserting his rights.